 Opening Times: 7am – 6pm daily

 Overall, Augsburg is a lovely town, bustling with lots of shops and cafes.
 The sights are beautiful and there is plenty to do.
-However, I personally didn’t fall in love with the town as I found many of the buildings to be quite plain once away from Maximilianstrasse and there is a serious graffiti problem in the town.
+After a second visit during the summer and seeing how alive the city is with shoppers, cafe goers and tours, I found Augsburg to be much more interesting.
+I guess a little blue skies changes a lot!
 I found the history to be quite interesting and unique to many other towns in Germany.
 Nonetheless, Augsburg is a town to consider visiting at least once, if not for the shopping.